scottrlarson/profession/content/services/computer/assistance/software-install.md

 title = "Software Installation" date = 2018-02-05T14:53:34-08:00
 draft = false
+summary = "I can install and configure a wide variety of software packages ranging from office applications to professional products."
 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = []